 Report a Violation

-As a member of this Community of Honor, you are expected to feel a sense of duty and obligation to confront ethical dilemmas and to take some action, even if it means not officially reporting it through the disciplinary processes.
-Simply put, if you are not comfortable turning in another student for an honor code offense, you must do something.
-Doing nothing is not an option.
-You have multiple avenues for confronting ethical dilemmas, and it is the community’s expectation that you will choose one of them.
+As a member of our community, you are expected to feel a sense of duty and obligation to confront ethical dilemmas and to take some action, even if it means not officially reporting it through the disciplinary processes.
+There are multiple avenues for confronting ethical dilemmas, and it is the community’s expectation that you will choose one of them.
 If you choose to formally report a violation, you may do so in the following ways:

 Faculty and Academic Integrity Violations